Last updated: 18 May 2021

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us and you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside of the COMPANY for marketing purposes.
+We will obtain your express opt-in consent before we share your personal data with any company outside BSS-S for marketing purposes.

 We operate an implied consent policy.
 This means that we assume that if you visit the website with your browser set to accept cookies that you are happy with their usage.
 If you are not happy you should not use the site or delete these cookies at the end of your visit.